Brazil's Bolsonaro signs decree easing gun import, ammo limits

 His supporters have cheered the move as allowing for self-defense in violence-plagued Brazil, but others fear putting guns in more people’s hands will hurt public safety.

-Tuesday’s decree raised a limit on ammunition purchases to 5,000 cartridges per year for normal guns.
-The previous cap was 50 cartridges per year for average citizens, with discretionary limits for soldiers, police, hunters and some other categories left to the Brazilian military.
+Tuesday’s decree raised a limit on ammunition purchases to 5,000 cartriges per year for normal guns, with restricted arms being limited to 1,000 cartridges per year.

-The decree also allows for up to 1,000 cartridges to be bought annually for use in restricted weapons, including large-caliber and semiautomatic weapons that are limited to military and police use.

 Bolsonaro said the decree would take effect in 30 days, allowing time to discuss tax issues for imported guns with the Economy Ministry.